-1. Compute 123 ÷ 5.
-Then use the result for prob blems $2 - 3$.
+onaniting arrision and interpret the meaning of 1.
+Compute 123 ÷ 5.
+Then use the result for prob lems 2 - 3.
 Multiplication Bank 2.
 There are 123 packages of pencils.
 If 5 pencils fit in a box, how many full boxes can be filled?
 Interpret the quotient.
 There are 123 soccer players that are going to a tournament.
 If 5 players can fit in each car, how many cars are needed to take all the players?
 Interpret the quotient.
-4. There are 210 sixth graders at Math Academy class is 32, how many classes will the school compute and interpret the quotient. r.
-If the maximum number of students per need to hold all of the 6th graders?
+4. There are 210 sixth graders at Math Academy class is 32, how many classes will the school r Compute and interpret the quotient.
 Multiplication Bank Solution: